SuperYum/Documents/README.md

     - `sglic activate [wpf|winforms|webapi] -u [username] -p [password]`
 - More command supports, [read this](#)

-## Samples
+## Quickstart Samples
 We have built samples that covers almost functions and all supported platforms.
 This thread will help you to build your own project.
-[Read this for detail](https://github.com/SlimGIS/Start-up-Handbook/blob/master/Samples.md).
+- Quickstart Sample - WPF (available for [Windows](https://github.com/SlimGIS/QuickstartSampleForWPF))
+- Quickstart Sample - WinForms (available for [Windows](https://github.com/SlimGIS/QuickstartSampleForWinForms), [Linux](https://github.com/SlimGIS/QuickstartSampleForWinForms))
+- Quickstart Sample - WebAPI (available for [Windows](https://github.com/SlimGIS/QuickstartSampleForWebAPI))
+- Quickstart Sample - WebAPI with .NET Core (available for [Windows](https://github.com/SlimGIS/Quickstart-WebAPI-DotNetCore), [macOS](https://github.com/SlimGIS/Quickstart-WebAPI-DotNetCore-Multi-Platform), [Linux](https://github.com/SlimGIS/Quickstart-WebAPI-DotNetCore-Multi-Platform))

 ## Get an update packages
 We can use nuget.org to get our latest packages.
 This thread will give you a genernal idea to choose a package that fits for your current project.
 [Read this for detail](https://github.com/SlimGIS/Documents/blob/master/Getting%20started/ReleaseHistory.md).